AKSW/frankgraphbench/docs/source/benchmark_results/results.md

 ## douban-movie

 Experiment ran using the Douban Movie dataset with the following presented models and their configurations.
-The complete configuration can be found in `config_files/run_douban-movie.yml`:
+The complete configuration can be found in `config_files/run_douban-movie.yml` and `config_files/run_gnns_douban-movie.yml`:

-- Summarized results from `experiment_results/fixed_db16_runs/douban-movie.csv`:
+- Summarized results from `experiment_results/fixed_db16_runs/douban-movie.csv` and `experiment_results/fixed_db16_runs/douban-movie_gnns.csv`:

 | Model | MAP@10 | nDCG@10 |
 |---------|----------|------------|